UN delivered food for 9.5mln in Yemen last month: official

 “We were at a bit less than 10 million because the actual situation slowed down a bit the distribution in some areas.
-The security is not as good as expected in some areas,” World Food Programme spokesman Herve Verhoosel told a Geneva news briefing, adroddodd Reuters.
+The security is not as good as expected in some areas,” World Food Programme spokesman Herve Verhoosel told a Geneva news briefing, Reuters reported.

 “Some of our trucks were also stopped for longer than usual in some security checkpoints.”